-As at December 31, 2020, the foregone revenue deferral account is primarily made up of the difference between revenue earned by Hydro One Networks transmission, NRLP, B2M LP, and HOSSM under the approved UTRs based on OEB-approved 2020 rates revenue requirement and load forecast and the revenues earned under interim 2020 UTRs.
+As at December 31, 2020, the foregone revenue deferral account was primarily made up of the difference between revenue earned by Hydro One Networks transmission, NRLP, B2M LP, and HOSSM under the approved UTRs based on OEB-approved 2020 rates revenue requirement and load forecast and the revenues earned under interim 2020 UTRs.
 Hydro One Networks transmission's foregone revenue, including accrued interest, is being collected from ratepayers over a two-year period ending December 31, 2022.
-NRLP, B2M LP, and HOSSM's foregone revenue, including accrued interest, is being collected from ratepayers over a one-year period ended December 31, 2021.
-As at December 31, 2019, the foregone revenue deferral account was primarily made up of the difference between revenue earned based on distribution rates approved by the OEB in Hydro One Networks' 2018-2022 distribution rates application, effective May 1, 2018, and revenue earned under the interim rates until the approved 2018 and 2019 rates were implemented on July 1, 2019.
-This amount was recovered from ratepayers over an eighteen-month period ending December 31, 2020.
+NRLP, B2M LP, and HOSSM's foregone revenue, including accrued interest, was collected from ratepayers over a one-year period ended December 31, 2021.
+The December 31, 2021 balance in this account is comprised of the remaining Hydro One Networks transmission foregone revenue to be collected from ratepayers by December 31, 2022.